civicrm/civicrm-user-guide/docs/initial-set-up/mapping.md

 **Map Provider** - From the drop-down list, choose Google or Yahoo.

-**Provider Key** - Google no longer requires an API Key.
+**Provider Key** - Google requires an API Key (see [Google APIs Console license](https://developers.google.com/maps/documentation/javascript/usage#usage_limits).
 If using Yahoo, enter the Application ID.

 Click **Save** to save your action or **Cancel** to cancel it.